-During the reporting period, 51 applications for a Section 81005 Annual Ministerial SSCOLA Rent Increase were received and processed by Staff affecting 22 mobile home parks.
+During the three year reporting period, 50 applications for a Section 81005 Annual Ministerial SSCOLA Rent Increase were received and processed by Planning staff.
 Some mobile home park owners did not apply for annual increases.
-In some cases, this is because they parks were not subject to the Ordinance (e.g.: when the mobile home park owner purchases the coaches and rents them out the leased coaches are no longer subject to rent control).
-In other cases, the mobile home park owner chose not to exercise their right to increase the rent collected.
-(See Table 2)
+In some cases, this is because the parks were not subject to the Ordinance (e.g. when the mobile home park owner purchases the coaches and rents them out, the leased coaches are no longer subject to rent control).
+In other cases, the mobile home park owner chose not to exercise their right to increase the rent collected (See Table 2).

 Pursuant to Section 81001 (Definitions) of the Ordinance, the SSCOLA rent adjustment is based on increases in the Consumer Price Index (CPI) for Urban Wage Earners and Clerical Workers (CPI-W), United States City Average, as determined by the United States Bureau of Labor Statistics, Department of Labor.
 The CPI is a measure of the average change in prices over time in a fixed market of goods and services.
-The annual CPI, as determined by the U.S. Bureau of Labor Statistics, ranged from 2.0% to 2.8% over the reporting period.
+The annual CPI, as determined by the U.S. Bureau of Labor Statistics, ranged from 2.0% to 5.9% over the reporting period.

-Pursuant to Section 81005(b) of the Ordinance, an Annual Ministerial SSCOLA space rent increase shall be determined to be the same as the SSCOLA (granted only for levels between 2% and 8%) for the mobile home parks in the unincorporated area, as shown in Table 1 below.
-The minimum increase allowed by this type of rent increase is 2%.
+Pursuant to Section 81005(b) of the Ordinance, an Annual Ministerial SSCOLA space rent increase shall be determined to be the same as the SSCOLA (for values between

-&lt;sup>2 This list only represents those MHPRRB members who resigned during the reporting period.
+2 This list only represents those MHPRRB members who resigned during the reporting period.